Logic behind this page

 Learning will happen with or without a learning function but we need to aim for that efficiency/proficiency and amplification of outcomes (such as actual impact on performance and sharing across silos) as organizations become more complex.
 However, whilst this can be sought, the whole organization has to take responsibility for reaching the desired goal.
 An example would be that if you want cultural change then you have to foster it from the top (managers act as they preach) with other areas, such as recruitment/induction, enforcing expectations.

 Learning as a support service

 So if we accept that organizational leadership owns ultimate responsibility for supporting learning what can people (like me) in ‘learning’ roles do?
 Well, I would say, we must scaffold and foster the work/learning environment.
 Of course many learning-focused folks have taken on 70:20:10 as a mantra for what they should be doing.
 The argument is often that many organizations positioned their learning department to only be supporting the 10% and are now playing catch-up.
-Quite how they got into such a predicament is always a little beyond me, for example, they surely had not ignored reflection (as identified in the learning tree) especially considering it has been fundamental to the often maligned HE and school learning patterns.
+Quite how 10%-focused teams got into such a predicament is always a little beyond me, for example, they surely had not ignored reflection (as identified in the learning tree), especially considering it has been fundamental to the often maligned HE and school learning patterns.
 My take on 70:20:10 is that the ratios will vary and the 90 will happen with or without L&D, our real value is in supporting the structures that amplify tacit ability and make it available to all who may need it – including community management for social learning.